arnavxkohli/GRAM-Synth/README.md

 ## Display
   ### Description
   It is a thread with priority 1 as it has the longest initiation interval of 100ms.
-This function is responsible for calling repeatedly displayUpdateFunction for displaying on the OLED display screen: which note is selected, if a key is pressed or released and the knobs rotation (volume, decay, in which octave it is, instrument selection).
+This function is responsible for calling repeatedly displayUpdateFunction for displaying on the OLED display screen: which note is selected, if a key is pressed or released (It will be shown using its musical symbol, e.g. C1, D2# where the number after the letter indicates the octave), the current selected instrument, the current selected octave (1 - 6) and the current damping strength (normal, undamped or overdamped).
   ### Code analysis
   The task is implemented as a FreeRTOS task using xTaskCreate.
 It has a period of 100ms as specified by xFrequency.
 It retrieves the task handle to manage task operations.
 The displayUpdateFunction is called within this task to update the OLED display content.
 The OLED display update involves clearing the buffer, drawing text and graphics, and sending the buffer to the display.
 ## User interface